 …I believe in the complexity of the human story and that there’s no way you can tell that story in one way and say, This is it.
 Always there will be someone who can tell it differently depending on where they are standing; the same person telling the story will tell it differently.
 I think of that masquerade in Igbo festivals that dances in the public arena.
 The Igbo people say, If you want to see it well, you must not stand in one place.
 The masquerade is moving through this big arena.
 Dancing.
 If you’re rooted to a spot, you miss a lot of the grace.
 So you keep moving, and this is the way I think the world’s stories should be told—from many different perspectives.

-It was of the utmost importance for curators Sopeak Sam and Melissa Teng to unite artists of different circles, practices, identities, and career stages (emerging and established) and attempt to equally distribute the opportunity for exhibition.
+It was of the utmost importance for curators Sopheak Sam and Melissa Teng to unite artists of different circles, practices, identities, and career stages (both emerging and established) and to attempt to equally distribute the opportunity for exhibition.
 “It was really important for us to work with artists who didn’t just create to raise awareness or ‘start a conversation’ around an issue, but who created work that took a political position and moved discourse forward by proposing ‘movement’ of some sort — whether through humor, a future scenario, reimagining a medium, etc. I think it’s important to recognize the bravery of action in the face of often paralyzingly complex problems,” says co-curator Melissa Teng.

-Oil on canvas, this painting references the fatal shooting of the 33-year-old black farmer from Lawrence County (MS), the brutality of which was concealed in the end with a suicide verdict.
-The wall text omits the year of the incident (1935) because for all we know, it could have taken place last week, as issues of white supremacy, targeted violence, and court verdicts with ulterior-motives continue to run rampant in this country.
+In oil on canvas, this painting references the fatal shooting and murder of the 33-year-old black farmer from Lawrence County (MS), the brutality of which was concealed in the end with a suicide verdict.
+The wall text omits the year of the incident (1935)– because for all we know, it could have taken place last week, given that issues of white supremacy, targeted violence, and ulteriorly-motivated court verdicts continue to run rampant in this country.
 Washington explores the imagery of the woods where Tyrone was murdered as if he were a witness of the event and now painting it from memory.
-Adopting a highly painterly approach, trees blur together with expressive strokes of color to convey a sense of haunting movement.
-The same forest is rendered from different perspectives within confined quadrants which overlap each other, embodying the monstrous cover-up of the tragedy and the subsequent wiping of RJ Tyrone’s story from history.
+In his painterly approach, trees blur together with expressive strokes of color to convey a sense of haunting movement.
+The same forest is rendered from different perspectives within confined quadrants which overlap each other, embodying the monstrous cover-up of this tragedy and the subsequent wiping of RJ Tyrone’s story from history.